Protection of important trees

 For all routine tree work, the following timescales apply, which allows time for consultation and for a tree officer to visit the site:

-- Trees in conservation areas.
-The procedures for trees within conservation areas are simpler than those relating to tree preservation orders and we will inform you of our decision within six weeks.
+- Trees within conservation areas the procedures for trees are simpler than those relating to tree preservation orders and we will inform you of our decision within six weeks.

 Work to council-owned trees

-- We will have contractors on site within one hour in emergency situations, for example responding to a fallen tree on the highway.
+- have contractors on site within two hours in emergency situations, for example responding to a fallen tree on the highway

-- We will attend to a hanging branch or fallen tree in a high risk area within one working day.
+- attend to a hanging branch or fallen tree in a high risk area within one working day

-- We will attend to a fallen tree or large branch within a private garden within one working day.
+- attend to a fallen tree or large branch within a private garden within one working day

-- We will carry out a site visit to respond to calls regarding low branches over a footway or road or obstructing a sight line within 14 days.
+- carry out a site visit to respond to calls regarding low branches over a footway or road or obstructing a sight line within 14 days

 Council tree work applications